matthias-reis/aithir.de/_content/storylines/the-bond.md

 lead diplomat.

 What that meant was not immediately clear to him at the moment they approached him.
-Only in the night, when he was lying awake in his bed, he realised that tis meant something historic.
+Only in the night, when he was lying awake in his bed, he realised that this meant something historic.
 He could be the first human to meet an alien, standing in one line with Neil Armstrong, the first man on the moon, Jennifer Woo, the first woman on Mars and Mathieu Valinort, the first man on Proxima Centauri 3.
 After realising that, he could not sleep at all anymore that night.
 He heard his heart beating for six hours, then he stood up, took a shower and signed up for the job.

 The staff selection for the Rana mission continued while the training for the crew members that were already appointed started.
-Next to actual training sessions, Martin took part in strategy meetings together with some of the brightest minds in philosophy and anthropology that could be found on earth.
+Next to actual training sessions, Martin took part in strategy meetings together with some of the brightest minds in philosophy and anthropology that could be found on Earth.

 The whole crew of the mission consisted of sociologists, linguists, biologists, engineers and a handful of reporters next to the diplomatic corps of seven